olets/setting-up-a-new-mac-2018/README.md

 ### Other essential apps
 - **Afloat**, via SIMBL - make windows float on top, and control their transparency
 	- [Installation instructions](http://www.perfectlyrandom.org/2016/10/23/always-on-top-in-macos-sierra/)
+	- I mostly use this for keeping an eye on command line activity, but it's also useful for comparing a site to a comp
 - [AppTrap](http://onnati.net/apptrap/) - extension for automatically deleting associated files when an app is deleted
 - [Auto Mute](http://auto-mute.com/download/) - mutes system on logout and shutdown, to prevent startup chime
 - [BarTender](https://www.macbartender.com/) - hide menubar apps (*paid, free trial*)